SpikeInterface/MEArec/README.md

 Once EAP templates and spike trains are generated, the `recording_gen.py` script combines to create simulated recordings.
 Run the script with `--template` or `-t` option to point to the templates path and the `--spiketrain` or `-st` for the spike trains path.
 In brief, the templates are selected based onthe number of available spike trains and other parameters (see `params/recording_params.yaml` for details).
 Then, templates are convoluted in time with the spikes to create clean recordings.
 During convolution, single eap can be modulated either at the template level, or at the single electrode level (eith the `--modulation` ot `-m` option - none | template | electrode).
 Finally, a gaussian noise is added to the clean recordings (`--noise-lev` or `-nl` allows to change the noise sd in uV) and the recordings are filtered (unless the `--no-filter` option is used).
 Recordings are saved in `recordings\recording_<neurons>cells_<meaname>_<duration>s_<noise-level>uV_<date>` and they can be loaded with the `tools.load_recordings(path-to-recordings)` function.

+## LOADING THE GENERATED DATA

+The `example_plotting.py` script shows how to load eap templates, spike trains, and recordings.
+It also shows how to use some plotting functions in `tools.py`.